May 30, 2022

 How should your organization establish and nurture its corporate culture?

 Robert E. Quinn and Kim S. Cameron have identified four attributes that are often accepted as four core types of corporate culture.
 These are:

 Clan culture – People-focused company culture where the primary focus in on mentorship and teamwork.
 The work environment is highly collaborative and action-oriented.

-Adhocracy culture – These organisations are rooted in innovation and risk-taking.
+Adhocracy culture – These organizations are rooted in innovation and risk-taking.
 They value individuality and employees are encouraged to think creatively.

 Market culture – The company culture focuses on competition and growth.
-Profitability is at the core of the organisation’s actions and behaviour.
-The organisations are result-oriented and emphasise external success.
+Profitability is at the core of the organization’s actions and behaviour.
+The organizations are result-oriented and emphasise external success.

-Hierarchy culture – Structure and stability are the main drivers of these organisations.
+Hierarchy culture – Structure and stability are the main drivers of these organizations.
 Their corporate structures are often traditional and risk-averse.